 This program includes three nights of camping in a remote landscape where urban comforts and running water are not available.
 While we take advantage of facilities along our travels, many are not available at trail-heads or throughout our hikes.
 We will offer a simple “hiker’s toiletry kit” if you wish.
 We always practice “Leave No Trace” ethics.
 In base camp we will have a camp style bucket/shelter set up for use.
 Elements of this trip involve backcountry travel in vans.
-Expect travel on winding, dirt roads for up to three hours at a time.
+Expect travel on winding, dirt roads.

 We will traverse a sacred landscape – the ancestral homeland of descendent communities.
 It is a violation of the Society of American Archaeology code of ethics for program participants to keep any artifacts or other cultural or paleontological remains from any archaeological site.
 It is against the law for participants to keep any such materials collected from state or federal land.
 It is our hope that you become site stewards and help us preserve our national heritage for future generations.

 Yes, we highly recommend that all of our program participants purchase some type of travel insurance to help you protect your purchase against any unforeseen circumstances.
 When you don’t purchase travel insurance, you risk losing your full deposit and any other payments that you have made toward the trip.
 Crow Canyon does not endorse any particular travel insurance agency, but we recommend visiting InsureMyTrip.com (link) as a starting point.
 At the least, Crow Canyon recommends purchasing cancellation, evacuation, and/or baggage insurance.

 If I cancel, will I get my deposit back?